divij-pawar/nutr-analysis/README.md

   - Context is inserted into a structured prompt passed to the LLM.
   - Token count is capped to prevent overload.

-## Logging and Debugging

-During execution, the system prints:

-- Prompt token length
-- Inference time
-- CUDA memory stats
-- Any generation or runtime errors

-These metrics help evaluate model efficiency across different inputs and environments.

-## Customization

-You can:

-- Replace the model with `mistralai/Mistral-7B-Instruct-v0.2` or `flan-t5-large` if Zephyr is too large for your system.
-- Extend `unhealthy.json` to add more rules.
-- Modify the Gradio interface to include chat history or CSV export.

 ## License